iandorsey00/geodata/README.md

 Optional arguments of:

-    geodata view pv  # PlaceVectors
-    geodata view pva # PlaceVectorApps
+    geodata view gv  # GeoVectors
-    geodata view sl  # Superlatives
+    geodata view gva # GeoVectors [appearance mode] geodata view sl  # Superlatives
     geodata view asl # Antisuperlatives

 A `context` specifies what group of populations to work with.
-When comparing `PlaceVector`s or `PlaceVectorApp`s, it specifies what group of geographies the target `PlaceVector` should be compared against.
+When comparing `GeoVector`s, it specifies what group of geographies the target `GeoVectors` should be compared against.
 When working with superlatives or antisuperlatives, it specifies what group of geographies should be ranked.

 Currently, geographies can be grouped by state or by county.
 To group by a state, enter the lowercase abbreviation for the state for `CONTEXT`.
 To group by